 - A safe word between the two of you that means you are supposed to call 911 now!

 - A written list of emergency numbers and assistance hotlines.
 Don’t just program these into her cell phone.
-Write them down on a piece of paper.
+Write them down on a piece of paper as a backup.
 He could 1) see them and blow a gasket, or 2) take her phone as a form of control and block her access to help.

-- Buy her an emergency 911 operator panic button that can be used if she doesn’t have access to her phone during a violent outburst and needs 911.
+- Buy her an emergency 911 emergency call panic button that can be used if she doesn’t have access to her phone during a violent outburst and needs 911.

 - Plan a surprise girl’s day and sign the two of you up for a free self-defense class.